 The Bank acts as a trustee for certain loans granted by companies or employers to their employees, mainly for housing purposes.
 The ultimate risk for these loans rests with the party advancing the funds.
-As these loans and related funds are not considered to be assets or liabilities or the National Bank of Hungary as at December 31, 2005 and 2004, respectively.
+As these loans and related funds are not considered to be assets or liabilities of the Bank, they have been excluded from the accompanying Consolidated Balance Sheet.
+The total amount of such loans managed by the Bank as a trustee amounted to HUF 46,825 million and HUF 47,301 million as at December 31, 2005 and 2004, respectively.